shuningzhang/os_learn/docs/rfc7530(nfs4).md

 > Category: Standards Track                                           Dell
 > ISSN: 2070-1721                                               March 2015

-              Network File System (NFS) Version 4 Protocol
+**Network File System (NFS) Version 4 Protocol**

-Abstract
+**Abstract**
 The Network File System (NFS) version 4 protocol is a distributed file system protocol that builds on the heritage of NFS protocol version 2 (RFC 1094) and version 3 (RFC 1813).
 Unlike earlier versions, the NFS version 4 protocol supports traditional file access while integrating support for file locking and the MOUNT protocol.
-   In addition, support for strong security (and its negotiation), COMPOUND operations, client caching, and internationalization has been added.
+In addition, support for strong security (and its negotiation),COMPOUND operations, client caching, and internationalization has been added.
 Of course, attention has been applied to making NFS version 4 operate well in an Internet environment.

 This document, together with the companion External Data Representation (XDR) description document, RFC 7531, obsoletes RFC 3530 as the definition of the NFS version 4 protocol.

 Status of This Memo